georgercarder/Kaggle-Text-Normalization-Challenge--English-version/README.md

 The lengthy part of this operation is running the indicators.finders.guesses.

 Revisions of this project will address efficiency as some of the indicators.finders.guesses have long computation time.
 Initially this project was designed to normalize by any means necessary without full consideration to efficiency.
-Stay tuned for optimal renditions of this project.
+Stay tuned for optimized renditions of this project.